jncraton/software-engineering-cpsc4430/readme.md

 ### Homework/Quizzes

-Students will complete appoximately homework assignments covering various topics from the course text.
+Students will complete approximately 4 homework assignments covering various topics from the course text.
 Reading quizzes may also be given as needed and will be counted as homework grades.

 ### Exams